Ear hair

-Ear hair is the terminal hair arising from folliculary cartilage inside the external auditory meatus in humans.
+Ear hair is the terminal hair arising from follicular cartilage inside the external auditory meatus in humans.
 In its broader sense, ear hair may also include the fine vellus hair covering much of the ear, particularly at the prominent parts of the anterior ear, or even the abnormal hair growth as seen in hypertrichosis and hirsutism.
 Medical research on the function of ear hair is currently very scarce.

 Hair growth within the ear canal is often observed to increase in older men, together with increased growth of nasal hair.
 Visible hair that protrudes from the ear canal is sometimes trimmed for cosmetic reasons.
 Excessive hair growth within or on the ear is known medically as auricular hypertrichosis.
 Some men, particularly in the male population of India, have coarse hair growth along the lower portion of the helix, a condition referred to as "having hairy pinnae" (hypertrichosis lanuginosa acquisita).

 Structure

 Hair is a protein filament that grows from follicles in the dermis, or skin.
 With the exception of areas of glabrous skin, the human body is covered in follicles which produce thick terminal and fine vellus hair.
 It is an important biomaterial primarily composed of protein, notably keratin.